Close Menu

 The Whitworth Literacy Center is a training site for graduate and undergraduate students who are earning endorsements in special education or reading instruction or a degree in applied behavior analysis through Whitworth University.

-The Literacy Center offers tutoring support for elementary students in both the summer and academic year and for secondary students in the summer.
+The Literacy Center offers tutoring support for elementary students during the academic year.
 A certified special education teacher manages classroom activities, and a Whitworth University faculty member supervises practicum and advanced practicum students.
 All programs use direct instruction methods and Positive Behavioral Interventions and Supports.

-The Literacy Center Elementary Programs provide assessment of academic skills and individualized and small-group instruction for elementary students...
+The Literacy Center Elementary Program provides assessment of academic skills and individualized and small-group instruction for elementary students who:

-• who are learning English as a second language
+• Are learning English as a second language

 Academic Year